January in London, England

 - University of Roehampton orientation

-- One cultural activity, e.g. visit to a British museum, a walking tour of a neighbourhood market or similar
+- One cultural activity, e.g. museum visit, walking tour of a neighbourhood market or similar

 - CISaustralia 24/7 on-site support – Site Director